-Tour de Suisse: What do you remember about the third stage of the Tour de Suisse 2018?
+Tour de Souisse: What memories do you have of the third stage of the Tour de Suisse 2018?

-Sonny Colbrelli: That was truly an unforgettable day and a unique final sprint!
-I’m doubly pleased, because for once I was able to beat two high-level champions – Gaviria and Sagan.
-I thought that the only chance to do that was with an early sprint.
-And it worked.
+Sonny Colbrelli: This was really an unforgettable day and a unique final spurt!
+I am doubly satisfied, as I was able to defeat two top-class champions like Gaviria and Sagan for once.
+I saw the only possibility for this in an early sprint: And it worked.

-TdS: During the last climb of the day, Peter Sagan pushed the tempo and a few of the sprinters like Alexander Kristoff, John Degenkolb and André Greipel fell behind.
-How difficult was the pursuit?
+TdS: During the last climb of the day, Peter Sagan pushed the pace and some of the sprinters like Alexander Kristoff, John Degenkolb and André Greipel fell behind.
+How hard was the pursuit?

-SC: I remember that Sagan accelerated and the others immediately lined up behind him.
-My team really supported me, and I didn’t fall behind.
+SC: I remember Sagan getting dressed and immediately lining up the others behind him.
+My team supported me a lot and I did not fall behind.

-TdS: As you all reached the home straight, Arthur Vichot from Groupama-FDJ was still out at the front.
-What was going through your head right before the final 300-metre sprint to the finish line?
+TdS: When you reached the home stretch, Arthur Vichot from Groupama-FDJ was still leading as a soloist.
+What went through your mind just before the sprint over the 300 meters to the finish line?

 SC: I thought he would win if nobody did anything.
-That’s the second reason I began the sprint earlier.
+That is the second reason why I started sprinting earlier.

-TdS: What do you think characterises a good sprinter?
+TdS: What do you think distinguishes a good sprinter?

-SC: You have to be calm and collected, assess the situation well and choose the right gear.
+SC: He must be calm and composed, able to assess the situation well and choose the appropriate gear.

 SC: Very important.
-Winning with a solo effort is not easy, if it’s even possible at all.
-I don’t cycle in the classic sprint train, because I’m not just a sprinter.
-Normally, someone from my team helps me on the final sprint and leads me so that I can hold my own in the front positions of the group.
+Winning on your own is not easy, if not impossible.
+I don’t ride in the classic sprint train, also because I am not an exclusive sprinter.
+Normally, when I finish, someone from my team helps me and leads me so that I can keep up with the first positions in the group.

-TdS: Am I wrong, or do difficult and complicated finishes suit you best?
+TdS: Am I wrong, or do you especially like difficult and complicated destinations?

-SC: I think that every situation is very individual.
-The level has been very high for the last few years and a lot of riders jostle for position in the final stretch, which often leads to complicated mass sprints.
+SC: I believe that every situation is very individual.
+For some years now, the level has been very high and many racers are heading for the final spurt, which often leads to complicated mass sprints.

 TdS: And what are your plans for the 2019 season?

-SC: First Milan–San Remo, and then I’ll begin the classics in Belgium.
-My second major goal is the Tour de France.
+SC: First of all Milan-Sanremo, and then I start with the classics in Belgium.
+My second big goal is the Tour de France.

-TdS: What victories do you dream of?
-What prize do you want to add to your accolades?
+TdS: What victories do you dream of and what price do you want to win?

 SC: The Tour of Flanders.

-TdS: Thank you, Sonny, and best of luck for the upcoming season!
+TdS: Many thanks, Sonny and good luck for the season!